What is the True Value of Data?

-What is the True Value of Data?

 Creating Value From Data

 The good news is that you can create value from your data, whether your organization is big or small.
-Throughout our curriculum in Elmhurst University’s master’s program in data science, we guide our students in a systematic approach to moving from their data to outcomes that matter.
+Throughout our curriculum in Elmhurst University’s master’s program in data science and analytics, we guide our students in a systematic approach to moving from their data to outcomes that matter.

 The first step is to frame, in clear business terms, the goals you look to achieve.
 Next comes careful preparation of your data.
 Now, you are ready to use the power of machine learning to create models.
 How will your models fare in the wild?
 You need to test and validate your results.